benofben/benlackey/posts/Card Games/README.md

 I think I got tail end of Unlimited.
 Then it was on to Revised by the time I was in St. Louis.
 Arabian Nights came out then.

-Which I bought a couple translations of recently.
-One is a modern one with commentary.
+I bought a couple translations of Arabian Nights recently.
+One is modern with commentary.
 It's kinda hilarious how concerned the comments are about the content.
 The Sir whatever translation from 100+ years ago is far less apologetic.
+I can't imagine an Arabian Nights set would be politic today.
+In a similar vein, it's been interesting and appaling to see various cards censored in all formats.

 I had basically no Dark or Legends, just a tiny bit of Ice Age and some Antiquities.
 When Ice Age came out I remember playing a game at the shop by Table Mesa against the vastly better funded 40 year olds.
 I was losing to cards I did recognize.
 In a fit a frustration I played Balance against a table of maybe 8 people.
 They killed me before my next turn.
 I don't think I was particularly welcome there in the future.